COVID: Advice for Lift Owners

 As a lift service provider, these are always our priority in callouts.
 We will continue to address them and using our enhanced risk assessments and protocols.

 Q: My lift company has let me down – can you help?

 As a larger independent lift company, we have a network of service engineers still out in the field continuing to keep the nation moving where required.
 We also keep stock of spare parts in most of our branches.
 If you’re stuck we’ll do our level best to assist during these uncertain times.

 Q: I have no service contract – can you still assist?

 By having a lift service contract you're ensuring your lift is in the best possible condition, exactly like a mechanic regularly servicing your car.
 But, we appreciate that for some, lift care is the least of their worries - particularly at the moment.
-We always place our customers as top priority, however we can assist non-contract customers - simply get in touch with your local service branch.
+We always place our customers as a top priority, however, we can assist non-contract customers - simply get in touch with your local service branch.

 Whilst you're here why not check out our handy guide covering everything you need to know about lift ownership and download your FREE guide to lift servicing and maintenance.

 With nearly 50,000 installations across the UK and over 92,000 units in our service portfolio, we offer a wide range of lift solutions and services to move people and goods.
 Take a look at our product range or simply get in touch.Contact Us